Program Information

 3- Purchase order through your school district.
 Which must include the student's name or the student Manhattan College ID# and be addressed to the office of Advanced Placement Summer Institute.

-Participants must use their Manhattan College email addresses to access: a) Moodle classroom for attendance, and b) Student self-service portal.
+Participants MUST USE their Manhattan College email addresses to access a) the participant payment portal, b) Moodle classroom (if applicable), and b) the student self-service portal to check registration status.

 Non-Payment Penalties